Jackkade/Necessary-Monuments-BT/README.md

 # Necessary-Monuments-BT
- BT addon adding new momuments neede for good gameplay
+ BT addon adding new monuments needed for good gameplay